haakon8855/op-office-booking-enhancements/README.md

    A new menu will appear at the top of the screen.
 6. Click on _Load unpacked_ at the top and navigate to the location you extracted the extension to.
-7. Finally, select the folder containing `manifest.json` (most likely the folder named `op-office-booking-enhancements`) to install the extension.
+7. Finally, select the folder containing `manifest.json` (most likely the folder named `op-office-booking-enhancement-suite`) to install the extension.

 ## Usage